microsoft/hi-ml/docs/source/dsa.md

 User [permissions][18] can be set to different data collections in an assetstore, to maximize protection of sensitive data.

+## Visualizing Azre Machine Learning results

+The [Girder RESTful API][19] may be used to upload annotations to DSA items programmatically.
+A usage case is creating annotations

 [1]: https://digitalslidearchive.github.io/digital_slide_archive/
 [2]: https://azure.microsoft.com/
 [3]: https://azure.microsoft.com/services/storage/blobs/